ConsiStyle: Style Diversity in Training-Free Consistent T2I Generation: Experiments

 \subsection{Qualitative Results}

 Our method is designed to accommodate a wide range of visual styles, including highly detailed photographic renderings, abstract illustrations and 3D aesthetics.
 In Fig. ~\ref{fig:comparison} and Fig. ~\ref{fig:qulitative_part_2} we illustrate its ability to preserve style, maintain character consistency, and align with textual descriptions.
-As shown, IP-Adapter and DB-LoRA exhibit strong character consistency, yet they fail to respect the intended style and often feature very little variation.
-Notably, in both subjects, IP-Adapter and DB-LoRA render the kitten using a realistic style and the dragon with a 3D animation style across all images, disregarding the specified stylistic variations due to overfitting to the reference image.
+As shown, B4M, IP-Adapter, and DB-LoRA exhibit strong character consistency, yet they fail to respect the intended style and often feature very little variation.
+Notably, in both subjects these three methods render the kitten using a realistic style and the dragon with a 3D animation style across all images, disregarding the specified stylistic variations due to overfitting to the reference image.
+In Fig.~\ref{fig:qulitative_part_2}, B4M shows better alignment to the style but the other two baselines fail in this.
+Moreover, we observe that LoRA-based methods tend to suffer from overfitting and require an exhaustive hyperparameter search grid to maintain both content and style.
 Consistory demonstrates strong character consistency and faithful prompt alignment; however, it frequently fails to harmonize the subject with the stylistic setting.
 In Fig. ~\ref{fig:comparison}, this issue is evident in the dragon images for the film noir and line-art styles—both intended to be black and white, yet Consistory generates colored images or subjects.
 This misalignment extends beyond color.
 For example, in the kitten images (first and fourth row), the subject exhibits a highly realistic texture that clashes with the surrounding stylistic context.
 Furthermore, as shown in Fig. ~\ref{fig:harmonizarion}, although the compositions may initially seem coherent, closer examination reveals integration flaws—characters often appear visually `stitched' onto the background rather than naturally embedded within the scene.
 In contrast, our approach maintains both consistency and stylistic harmony, allowing characters to seamlessly integrate into their environments and preserving the intended aesthetic.
+The application of our method to multiple anchor images is demonstrated in Fig.~\ref{fig:examples_page_1}.